 If you have a day or two to spare why not extend your trip with some trekking or sea kayaking exploring the picturesque coastline and sandy shores which stretch along the coast to the east of Cagliari.
 Our local team can join you for a day’s guiding or we can provide the information and equipment to allow you to enjoy the routes self-guided, just give us a call for further info.

-The beauty of a journey across an island from North to South is the continuous changing landscape and variety of terrain, resulting in a truly challenging adventure!
-Sardinia is predominantly mountainous and hilly, composed of large basalt plateaus, limestone massifs and granite boulders, crossed by deep valleys with rushing rivulets.
+The beauty of a journey across an island from North to South is the continuous changing landscape and variety of terrain, resulting in a truly challenging adventure.
+Sardinia is predominantly mountainous and hilly, composed of large plateaus and massifs crossed by deep valleys with rushing streams.
 The result is a daily succession of climbs and descents on a variety of terrain.

-Hot spring/autumn sunny days add to the challenge.
-You will enjoy some wonderful stretches of steep and fast downhill on loose gravel dirt roads or single track, but not before earning it with a climb, made even more demanding by loose stones and rocks on the trails.
+The riding involves wonderful stretches of steep and fast downhill on loose gravel, dirt roads or fun singletrack; but not before earning it with daily climbs, often made quite demanding by loose stones and rocks on the trail.

 Mountain Biking Grade